-('Angles inside a hexagon' continued...)
 Now we're ready to solve a problem.
-How many degrees in a hexagon, and without using a protractor to measure, can we find out the measurement of each angle in a regular hexagon?
+How many degrees in a hexagon?

+Without using a protractor to measure, can we find out the measurement of each angle in a regular hexagon?

 First, divide up the following regular hexagon into triangles by using your ruler and a pencil to draw diagonal lines that dissect the internal angles of the regular hexagon below.
 The first one has been done for you:

-Count the number of triangles in the hexagon and multiply this by 180° to get the total number of degrees inside a hexagon: $4 \times 180 = 720^{\circ}$ Next count the number of angles there are inside the hexagon and write the answer here: 6 In any regular shape (ie, a shape where all the sides are the same length), all the angles will also be exactly the same number of degrees.
-For example, in an equilateral (regular) triangle (with 3 equal sides and therefore 3 equal angles), each angle = $(180^{\circ} \div 3) = 60^{\circ}$.
+In any regular shape (ie, a shape where all the sides are the same length), all the angles will also be exactly the same number of degrees.
+For example, in an equilateral (regular) triangle (with 3 equal sides and therefore 3 equal angles), each angle = $(180^{\circ} \div 3) = 60^{\circ}$ :

 So, each angle in a regular hexagon = [total degrees in a hexagon] ÷ [number of angles in a hexagon]

-C. Terrific Tesselations Honeycombs on beehives demonstrate a hexagonally tesselating pattern.
+C. Terrific Tesselations

+Honeycombs on beehives demonstrate a hexagonally tesselating pattern.
 This means that all the shapes in the pattern fit neatly next to one another with no gaps or 'blank spaces' between them.
+Figures that are the same size and shape are known in mathematics as 'congruent' figures.

-In particular, hexagons can form a regular tesselation, which means that we only need to repeat that same shape (that is, we don't need additional shapes to 'fill the gaps') to form a tesselating pattern:
+In particular, congruent hexagons can form a regular tesselation, which means that we only need to repeat that same shape (that is, we don't need additional shapes to 'fill the gaps') to form a tesselating pattern: